Learn more about our Advertising Disclosure

 How life is different in Phoenix vs. Indianapolis

-• Indianapolis might offer you a slower pace of life, since the population is about 45% less than Phoenix.
+• Indianapolis’s population is about 45% less than Phoenix.

-Other things to consider for your Phoenix vs. Indianapolis move
+Other things to consider for your Phoenix to Indianapolis move

 • State licensing: The Indiana Department of Transportation (INDOT) regulate movers operating within Indiana and issue moving companies Indiana Households Goods Carriers Numbers.
 Check to make sure prospective movers have one and that it’s up to date.
 Double-check that the moving company is properly licensed before you hire them.

-• State regulator: You can check the status of a Indiana moving license through the state's public utilities commission.
+• State regulator: You can verify a Indiana moving company’s license by visiting the state’s public utilities commission.

-• Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
+• Moving company insurance: Every state requires moving companies to carry different levels of insurance.
 Opt for Released Value Protection – a budget-friendly choice with no extra cost from movers, though coverage is limited to 60 cents per pound.
 For instance, if a 50-inch TV weighing 25 pounds is lost or damaged, reimbursement is just $15.
-To ensure coverage for your items' full value, discuss alternative options with your chosen moving company or consider third-party insurance providers.
+To ensure coverage for your items’ full value, discuss alternative options with your chosen moving company or consider third-party insurance providers.

 • Moving checklist: Use our moving checklist to stay on top of every detail and reduce last-minute stress.